 A camp wide fire drill will be conducted soon after arrival in camp.
-Leaders will be briefed in proper procedures.
+Leaders will be briefed on proper procedures.

 Fire tools and equipment are available throughout the camp, ready for use.
-Central fire fighting equipment is also available.
+Central firefighting equipment is also available.

 NO TENT MATERIAL IS FIREPROOF, AND IT CAN BURN WHEN EXPOSED TO HEAT OR FIRE.
 FOLLOW THESE RULES: